Irrithyll/Pokemon-IV-Calculator/README.txt

+A simple Pokemon IV (Individual Value) Calculator, used to determine a Pokemon's Individual Values based on their stats, effort values, and nature.
+Calculates IVs for all Pokemon up to and including generation 6.

 NOTE: This program does NOT come bundled with the sprites!
-Please download at the following link http://media.pldh.net/docs/monster_sprites_gen5_animated.rar and insert into the img/sprites directory.
+Please download at the following link http://media.pldh.net/docs/monster_sprites_gen5_animated.rar and extract into the img/sprites directory.